 With all the above in mind, Tilson recommends that Cambridge target building a limited, but expandable, dark fiber network and seek a partner or partners to manage and operate it.
-There are many service providers in Massachusetts who currently operate networks.
 The general idea is to work with this partner on the initial project, but keep the City's options open regarding further expansion.
 We believe that the City should use an initial project to generate Cambridge-specific data on questions such as these, information it can use to make decisions about whether or how it should expand its development of broadband infrastructure and services further:

-- If the City were to build a fiber network for use beyond its internal communications, what terms are potential network managers or operators prepared to offer the City to operate or manage the City's fiber? - What public benefits are potential service providers prepared to offer in exchange for use of City-funded fiber, including in areas such as reduced-cost service to residents, businesses, and institutions, co-investment or other investments to expand the network beyond the City's investments? - What level of City investment is likely to be required to extend gigabit fiber to all Cambridge premises, vs. investment generated by private entities in response to City investments? - What level of demand is generated by users in areas of Cambridge that gain access to service delivered over a gigabit fiber? - If the City were to expand access to dark fiber and/or fiber lit services, what additional network expansion or innovative services would be stimulated from private service providers, including from wireless broadband providers? - What Cambridge institutions and businesses would be willing to share financially in the expansion of City fiber network in return for dedicated capacity on the resulting network? - What alternative construction methods are vendors prepared to offer to address special construction challenges, such as the cost of underground construction? - What relationship does the city have with the vendor (or partner) and what is involved in negotiating the terms of the relationship prior to starting?
+- If the City were to build a fiber network for use beyond its internal communications, what terms are potential network managers or operators prepared to offer the City to operate or manage the City's fiber? - What public benefits are potential service providers prepared to offer in exchange for use of Cityfunded fiber, including in areas such as reduced-cost service to residents, businesses, and institutions, co-investment or other investments to expand the network beyond the City's investments? - What level of City investment is likely to be required to extend gigabit fiber to all Cambridge premises, vs. investment generated by private entities in response to City investments? - What level of demand is generated by users in areas of Cambridge that gain access to service delivered over a gigabit fiber? - If the City were to expand access to dark fiber and/or fiber lit services, what additional network expansion or innovative services would be stimulated from private service providers, including from wireless broadband providers? - What Cambridge institutions and businesses would be willing to share financially in the expansion of City fiber network in return for dedicated capacity on the resulting network? - What alternative construction methods are vendors prepared to offer to address special construction challenges, such as the cost of underground construction?